feddelegrand7/ralger/README.md

   - **link** : which is the link of the website you’re interested for;
   - **nodes**: which is a vector of CSS elements that you want to extract.
-These elements whill form the columns of your dataframe;
+These elements will form the columns of your dataframe;
   - **scrap\_names**: this argument represents the vector of names you want to assign to your columns.
 Note that you should respect the same order as within the **nodes** vector.